LEANNA MAE .ORG

 • You may want to buy shirts that say “doula” on it.

 The cost on this can be very minimal or hundreds and hundreds of dollars.
 Teaching tools are not cheap!
 It can easily cost hundreds for classroom props.
+Birth support supplies are usually affordable, but add up when you think about how much is in your bag.
 If you choose to buy a curriculum, that may be several hundred.
 Of course, attorney review of contract can be quite pricey.

 To start your business will be $200 at minimum.
 It can easily be over $1,000.
 If you want to go all out with professional photos and all the teaching tools and purchase paperwork and/or curriculum, you may spend $2,000.
 That said, most doulas take time to build slowly.